 As described in "4.
-Changes in Accounting Policies and Adoption of New Accounting Standards", Tokyo Electron changed the accounting treatment for revenue recognition by adopting the Accounting Standard for Revenue Recognition from the beginning of this fiscal year, and accordingly changed the methods for measuring profits or losses of business segments in the same manner.
+Changes in Accounting Policies and Adoption of New Accounting Standards", Tokyo Electron changed the accounting treatment for revenue recognition by adopting the Accounting Standard for Revenue Recognition from the beginning of the fiscal year ended March 31, 2022, and accordingly changed the methods for measuring profits or losses of business segments in the same manner.